appseconnect/docs/_posts/ProcessFlow Management/2020-07-15-adding-schema-actions.md

 #### Deleting Attribute

-If you have saved the Process Flow (both for Organization and Process Flow Scope) you will be able to delete the Attribute(s) used in Mapping.
+If you have saved the processflow (both for Organization and processflow Scope) you will be able to delete the Attribute(s) used in Mapping.

 **Note: For saved processflow for both organization and PF scope,